massenergize/Documentation/Get Started.md

 Local | `true` | `false` | `false` | `false`

 Dont get excited yet.
-Before you switch to local and expect magic to happen, make sure you have followed <a href="https://massenergize.slite.com/p/note/KWfwNLonZsf4bfGD6CNcJq">this link on how to setup your local backend on ME </a>
+Before you switch to local and expect magic to happen, make sure you have followed <a href="https://massenergize.slite.com/p/note/KWfwNLonZsf4bfGD6CNcJq">this link on how to setup your local backend on ME </a><br/>
-The other environments do not need any setup :fire:.
-However, due to a recent change ain authentication system, you may not be able to send data to the backend because of token issues.
+The other environments do not need any setup :fire:. <br/>However, due to a recent change ain authentication system, you may not be able to send data to the backend because of token issues.
 You should set your environment up locally.